gmalim/NBA_analysis/README_PlayerAwards.md

 	- NBA Rookie of the Year (ROY)
 	- NBA Defensive Player of the Year (DPOY)
 	- NBA Sixth Man of the Year (SMOY)
-- Choose the year you want to predict, between 2000 and 2018.
+- Choose the first and last year for which data has been scraped, and choose the year you want to predict.
 The years that are not selected are used for cross-validation and training of the ML algorithms.
 - Choose whether you want to include advanced player statistics (e.g. *PER*, *VORP*, etc.) in the analysis or not.
 - Choose the minimum number of games a player has to have played (ROY) or started (MVP, DPOY) per season to be included in the analysis.

 ### 3. Data handling

-- Data loading: NBA data from 2000-2018 from [basketball-reference.com](https://www.basketball-reference.com) have been saved as csv-files in the **data** directory using the scraper functions in [*NBAanalysissetup.py*](NBAanalysissetup.py).
-- Data preparation (feature selection, *NaN* handling, etc.).
+- Data loading and preparation (feature selection, *NaN* handling, etc.).
 	- Features included in this analysis: *G, GS, MP/G, PTS/48, PER, TS%, TRB%, AST%, STL%, BLK%, USG%, OWS/48, DWS/48, OBPM, DBPM, VORP, TW*.
 (Definitions can be found [here](https://www.basketball-reference.com/about/glossary.html)).
 	- Target statistic is the players' Award Voting Share (*AVS*), a continuous variable.
 - The AVS distributions of training and test data as well as the relationships between AVS and other features in training data are visualized.
 - Feature scaling as required by various ML algorithms.